Fred Swaniker

-Fred Swaniker (born 1976) is a Ghanaian serial entrepreneur and leadership development expert on a mission to help the world's most extraordinary talent fulfil its potential.
-Swaniker recognized the importance of leadership and education while serving as the headmaster of a secondary school founded by his mother at the age of 17, and believed that the missing ingredient needed to transform Africa was good leadership.
-To solve that problem, he started the African Leadership Group – an ecosystem of organizations that are catalyzing a new era of ethical, entrepreneurial African leaders.
+Fred Swaniker (born 1976) is a Ghanaian serial entrepreneur and leadership development expert, focused on supporting individuals to achieve their goals. a graduate from stanford.
+Swaniker recognized the importance of leadership and education while serving as the headmaster of a secondary school founded by his mother at the age of 17.
+He believed that effective leadership was a key factor needed to drive transformation in Africa.
+He then founded African Leadership Group, which tries p ethical, entrepreneurial African leaders.

-Over the past 16 years, he has founded and led the pre-university African Leadership Academy based in South Africa, the African Leadership University with campuses in Mauritius and Rwanda, the African Leadership Network, ALX (a next-generation leadership development platform) and The Room (a global community of top talent).
-Collectively, these endeavours aim to transform Africa by developing 3 million African leaders by 2035.
-He also recently announced a collaboration with Amazon Web Services (AWS) to power The Room's Intelligence Platform and expand ALG's reach to on-board millions of talented individuals in Africa, Asia, Latin America, North America, and Europe and match them with career opportunities.
+He has founded and led the pre-university African Leadership Academy based in South Africa, the African Leadership University with campuses in Mauritius and Rwanda, ALX, and Sand Technologies, aspiring to transform Africa by developing 3 million African leaders by 2035.

-In 2019, Time magazine recognized him as one of the "100 Most Influential People in the World" and Fast Company included African Leadership Group among the 50 most innovative companies[3] in the world.
+In 2019, Time magazine recognized him as one of the "100 Most Influential People in the World" and Fast Company included African Leadership Group among the 50 most innovative companies in the world.

 Early life and education

-His father was a lawyer and magistrate; his mother is an educator.
-Both are Ghanaian, but when he was 4 his family fled Ghana after the military coup and by the time he was 18 years old he had lived in four countries in Africa.
-He attended Macalester College in Minnesota.
-He was initially employed by McKinsey & Company in Johannesburg, before attending the Stanford Graduate School of Business in California, where he received an MBA and was named an Arjay Miller Scholar, a distinction awarded to the top 10% of each graduating class at Stanford.
+His father was a lawyer and magistrate, and his mother, an educator.
+Both are Ghanaian, but when he was 4 his family fled Ghana after the military coup and had lived in four countries in Africa by the time he was 18.
+He attended Macalester College in Minnesota and the Stanford Graduate School of Business in California, where he received an MBA and was named an Arjay Miller Scholar.

 Career

-While at Stanford, Swaniker alongside his colleague and co-founder Chris Bradford wrote the business plan for African Leadership Academy, a special pan-African school that would groom the future leaders of Africa.
+While at Stanford, Swaniker wrote the business plan for African Leadership Academy, a pan-African school that would groom the future leaders of Africa.
 This was based on his belief that the single largest impediment to Africa's progress was the lack of good leadership.
 He leveraged his Silicon Valley connections to find financial backing and launched the Academy immediately after graduating in 2004.
 The full-time residential boarding school teaches leadership and entrepreneurial skills to students from across Africa while preparing them for universities around the world.
-By 2017, almost 1,000 future leaders had joined the ranks of the Academy.
+By 2017, about a thousand students had joined the Academy.
 For most students, tuition is waived, provided they promise to return to Africa after graduating from college.